-- 224 This work was supported by the Industrial Mathematics KTN's Industrial Mathematics Internships - Programme, This project (IP10-022) was part of the programme of industrial mathematics internships - managed by the Knowledge Transfer Network (KTN) for Industrial Mathematics, and was co-funded - by EPSRC and the Met Office.
-The authors would like to thank their colleagues at the Met Office for - 228 feedback on the design of the game, the technological development and the support in promoting the - game to a wide audience.
-Software design was delivered by the digital consultancy 'TwoFour'.
+Acknowledgements.
+This project (IP10-022) was part of the programme of industrial mathematics internships managed by the Knowledge Transfer Network (KTN) for Industrial Mathematics, and was co-funded by EPSRC and the Met Office.
+The authors would like to thank their colleagues at the Met Office for feedback on the design of the game, the technological development, and the support in promoting the game to a wide audience.
+Software design was delivered by the TwoFour digital consultancy.